scarpent/ledgerbil/README.md

 ### mark / unmark

 Set transactions as pending (`!`) or remove the pending mark.
-You can enter one or more line numbers, unique transaction amounts, or "all" for all lines.
+You can enter one or more line numbers, transaction amounts, or "all" for all lines.

-If the amount isn't unique in the listed transactions, a line number is required instead.
-To specify an amount, include a decimal point, for
+To specify an amount, include a decimal point, for example: `12.` or `6.37`

-example: `12.` or `6.37`
+If multiple transactions have the same amount, the first "available" transaction will be used.
+That is, if you are marking a transaction as pending, the reconciler will look for a match that is not already marked pending.
+If all matches are already pending, it will use the first match, which will result in a message that it has already been marked pending.

 Giving a single line number or amount by itself with no command will be interpreted as a mark command.